neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 When you join, please consider making your membership public.
 Being a public member will add a NeoMutt icon to your home page and it will tag any comments you make in the issues.

+### Teams

+All NeoMutt members are welcome to [join our Teams](https://github.com/orgs/neomutt/teams).
+This allows you to **@mention** people with similar interests.

+- Arch Users
+- Debian Users
+- Gentoo Users
+- Homebrew Users
+- NotMuch Users
+- Downstream Packagers

 ## What you can do in Neomutt